Do you manage clients' expectations?Last updated by Tiago Araújo [SSW] 2 months ago.See history

-Don't give ranges!
-Let's say a prospect asks me "how much to do this Release?"
-I could say - "Somewhere between $15k - $20k".
-I hear 20, the prospect hears 15.
-I'm pleased we got it done for $25k with a whole bunch of changes, the client is annoyed we didn't get it done in 12.
-So I never give a range to a client.
-I tell them that the first Release, along with its spec is likely to take $35k.
-That's two guys working full time for two weeks.
+Let's say a prospect asks me "How much to do this Release?"
+I could say "Somewhere between $15k - $20k..." then I hear "20k", the prospect hears "15k".
+I'm pleased we got it done for "25k" with a whole bunch of changes, the client is annoyed we didn't get it done for "12k".
+So, never give a range to a client.
+Tell them something like "The first Release, along with its spec, is likely to take $35k.
+That's two guys working full time for two weeks".

-Be upfront about bugs I don't believe there is such a thing as bugless software.
+There is no such thing as bugless software.
 It's important to admit that bugs will happen.
 Bugs will get through testing, and bugs will cause a headache in production.
 In a fixed price agreement we cover bugs, because the goal posts are stuck in the ground, but in hourly-rate work, bugs are covered by the client.
 See what is covered in fixed price contracts for more information in relation to what is and what is not a bug.

-Be transparent about rates and resourcing Defining the hourly rates and resources that will be available to clients ensures they are not surprised later.
+Defining the hourly rates and resources that will be available to clients ensures they are not surprised later.
 Additionally, explaining the differences between resources makes it clear why specific resources are grouped together and what kind of services they provide.
-At SSW we have clear definitions for all of our roles so that clients understand the part their resources play.
+You should have clear definitions for all of your roles so that clients understand the part their resources play.